-If your financial aid package includes a teaching assistantship, during the summer you will be contacted by Charisse Coleman, our payroll person in the Department of Communication.
-Charisse's email will give you a list of steps that you need to take so that you can get your first paycheck on September 16.
+If your financial aid package includes a teaching assistantship, during the summer you will be contacted by our payroll person in the Department of Communication.
+This email will give you a list of steps that you need to take so that you can get your first paycheck on September 16.
 Some of these steps you will need to attend to right away, and some of it you can do online.
 Other things you will need to take care of immediately upon arriving on campus or over the summer (if you visit to look for housing, etc.).
-It is VERY important that you follow Charisse’s instructions when you hear from her; failure to do so could cause a delay in your paycheck (and nobody wants that!).
+It is VERY important that you follow the instructions; failure to do so could cause a delay in your paycheck (and nobody wants that!).

 Resources for Information about the Department and Graduate Program

 Get information about our faculty, including their latest research projects.
 Check out what our recent M.A. and Ph.D. graduates are doing.
 And don't forget to follow us on Facebook, Twitter, and Instagram.

 Resources for Information About the Campus and Community